Please "like" and "share" this page and the individual pages you visit here.

 HaShem desires our joy and well being.

-One who lives in a state of terror and dread of a vengeful tormenting god could never experience this!
-One might obey outwardly, out of fear, but one could never love, honor and adore such a frightening deity!
-One could never serve such a god with joy and happiness.
+One who lives in a state of terror and dread of a vengeful tormenting G-d could never experience this!
+One might obey outwardly, out of fear, but one could never love, honor and adore such a terrifying deity!
+One could never serve such a G-d with joy and happiness and thanksgiving.

-The doctrine of Hell drives people away from Love, it does not draw them to He Who alone is LOVE!
-It alters our perception of His very nature and that nature is one of Justice AND Compassion..
+The dogma of Hell drives people away from Love, it does not draw them to He Who alone is LOVE!
+Such fear alters our perception of His very nature and that nature is one of Justice AND Compassion..

-There are a few scriptures that appear, on the surface, to support the existence of this dreadful place of after-life torment.
+There are a few verses that appear, out of context, to support the existence of this dreadful place of after-life torment.
 This is true and should be acknowledged.
-However we are told to "rightly divide the Word of truth" (II Timothy 2:15) and to prayerfully reason (Isaiah 1:18) in order determine the realities being expressed.
+However we are told to "rightly divide the Word of truth" (II Timothy 2:15) and to prayerfully reason (Isaiah 1:18) in order to determine the realities being expressed in such passages.
 As Jews we also seek the wisdom of our sages of course.
-When we do seek the truth by getting the overall picture presented throughout the Tanach (with or without the Christian books) we discover that the God of Love and Mercy presented in the Bible would never torture people!
+When we seek the truth by getting the overall picture presented throughout the Tanach we discover that the G-d of Love and Mercy presented in the Bible would never torture people!

 The Pagan Origins of Hell